 Step 1.
 Should I claim when I am not at fault and insured?

-When you might claim with your own insurer The factors that may lead you to claim with your own insurer may include the following:
+When you might claim with your own insurer The factors that may lead you to claim with your own insurer may include:

-- You have an Agreed Value policy, which means your insurer will pay you more then what you could pursue from the other party in damages;
+- you have an Agreed Value policy, which means your insurer will pay you more than what you could pursue from the other party in damages;

-- You have a hire car benefit under your insurance policy that is generous ,
+- you have a generous hire car benefit under your insurance policy;

 - is not insured;

 - cannot be found;